Gurik-M/FyreWatchAi/README.md

 # FyreWatch :fire:
-### An AI Powered Wildfire Condition Detection System
+### An Ai Powered Wildfire Condition Detection System

 The purpose of this project is to build an artificially intelligent system capable of detecting wildfire conditions through a myriad of different environmental datapoints.